Peer cache for Configuration Manager clients

 To enable peer cache, deploy the client settings to a collection.
 Then members of that collection act as a peer cache source for other clients in the same boundary group.

 A client that operates as a peer content source submits a list of available cached content to its management point using state messages.
+A peer content source client also sends a state message to the management point when it removes content from its local cache.

 See State messages in Configuration Manager for the list of applicable peer content source state messages specifcally those with with state message IDs of 7200, 7201, 7202, and 7203.